-Mode Startup Display Description

-Normal S1 not pressed Altitude Normal operating mode - displays altitude,

-S2 not pressed interfaces with PC.

-Config S1 pressed "Cfg" Configuration mode - used to configure the

-S2 not pressed module via the pushbuttons.

-Program S1 not pressed "Prog" Program mode - used to put the module into a

-S2 pressed, or programming mode for loading new firmware updates

-initiated by instructed to do so by the PC application software

-firmware during an update.

-update from

-PC software.
+Mode Startup Display Description Normal S1 not pressed Altitude Normal operating mode - displays altitude, S2 not pressed interfaces with PC.
+Config S1 pressed "Cfg" Configuration mode - used to configure the S2 not pressed module via the pushbuttons.
+Program S1 not pressed S2 pressed, or initiated by firmware update from PC software.
+"Prog" Program mode - used to put the module into a programming mode for loading new firmware updates to the module.
+Don't use this mode until specifically instructed to do so by the PC application software during an update.